CYRUS THE GREAT

 But Cyrus had two nasty surprises for him – he followed Croesus home with amazing speed; Croesus only just had time to get his army ready to defend Sardis.
 And then Cyrus unleashed his secret weapon: camels!
 Their smell made Croesus' horses panic, but most of the army managed to scuttle back into the city.

 Cyrus was overwhelmed by the lifestyle that Croesus had enjoyed – and no doubt he realised how comparatively little in the way of luxury he had enjoyed so far.
 In time, the Persians were to become proverbial for their luxurious lifestyle: this was something that only began after the conquest of Lydia.
-An important innovation that he borrowed from Lydia was the idea of coinage, which had probably been invented in Lydia around 700 BC.
-This was something entirely new in the ancient world, and was one of things that helped hold the Persian empire together – the idea of a single currency throughout the world was something developed later by Darius, as we shall see.
+Sardis became Cyrus' western capital - and he took many of its craftsmen (Greeks and Lydians) back to Persia to work on his own new palace at Pasargadae.
+An important innovation that was borrowed from Lydia was the idea of coinage, which had probably been invented by the Lydians' Greek neighbours around 600 BC.
+Lydia was quick to seize on the advantages of a money-based economy.
+Coined money was something entirely new in the ancient world, and was one of the things that helped hold the Persian empire together – the idea of a single currency throughout the world was something developed later by Darius, as we shall see.

 Lydian coin made of electrum (mixture of gold and silver) issued before 600 BC.
 The design shows a lion about to devour a bull.